elkowar/yolk/docs/src/yolk_rhai.md

 Note that functions are exported by default.

-Now, in your `yolk.rhai`, import this script, giving the module an explict name:
+Now, in your `yolk.rhai`, import this script, giving the module an explicit name:

 ```rs
 import "colors" as colors;